 We needed a new car for those 2,500 miles per month, but cash was running low.
 So, as the stabilization funds continued to dwindle, we met with SUNY’s budget people and discussed incrementally ramping our per-senator charge back up so that we'd go from $4,000 to $6,000 over a period of years, increasing by $300 per year, starting is 2017-18.
 Then, as our stabilization fund dipped dangerously low, all parties agreed to increase our per senator charge sooner than later.
 This means that last year (2019-2020) our campus charge increased from $4,800 to $6,000.

 Fast forward to today, when every campus (and System Administration) is looking for any and all possible ways to save money.
 We do not know what the future will bring regarding travel.
 If we cannot all attend meetings in a common physical space we’ll stream it (at an increase in AV costs).
 Other expenses will increase both for us and the host campus.
 And, at least for this year with those stringent travel restrictions on our campuses, UFS will need to pick up the costs for everyone traveling to a plenary.
 (Normally we only cover costs for CGLs plus non-senator Executive Committee members.)

 So, for the coming year your campus charge is $4,500, not $6,000.

 President Gwen Kay in SUNY vehicle saving money using a driver who works for biscuits

 UFS Connectsis a forum for SUNY faculty and staff to communicate to the academic community about issues on higher education, shared governance, and other topics of general interest to the community.
 We encourage submission of articles, essays, and opinion pieces.
-Please email any stories or story ideas to Pete Knuepfer, acting Chair of the Communications Committee.
+Please email any stories or story ideas to Alithia Alleyne, Chair of the Communications Committee.